Nikon D500 vs D610

-The Nikon D500 and the Nikon D610 are two enthusiast cameras that were officially introduced, respectively, in January 2016 and October 2013.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D500) and a full frame sensor.
-The D500 has a resolution of 20.7 megapixel, whereas the D610 provides 24.2 MP.
+The Nikon D500 and the Nikon D610 are two enthusiast cameras that were announced, respectively, in January 2016 and October 2013.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D500) and a full frame (D610) sensor.
+The D500 has a resolution of 20.7 megapixels, whereas the D610 provides 24.2 MP.

-An illustration of the physical size and weight of the Nikon D500 and the Nikon D610 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The physical size and weight of the Nikon D500 and the Nikon D610 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D500 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D610 is notably smaller (6 percent) than the Nikon D500.
 Moreover, the D610 is slightly lighter (1 percent) than the D500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D610) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D500).
-You can find a comprehensive overview of suitable optics in the Nikon Lens Catalog.
+You can compare the optics available in the Nikon Lens Catalog.

 Of the two cameras under consideration, the Nikon D500 features an APS-C sensor and the Nikon D610 a full frame sensor.
 The sensor area in the D610 is 134 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.